The Art department aims to develop a curriculum which:

 Extra Curricular Activities

-The art department runs a weekly art club after school once a week (3.40-4.30pm) for years 7, 8 & 9.
+The art department runs a weekly art club after school twice a week (3.40-4.30pm) for years 10 and 11.
 Students have the opportunity to work on their own art pieces or small group projects.
 An extended learning club runs once a week during lunchtime to enable students to use the materials in the art department.